A Plaque Test for Redundancies in Relational Data [Extendend Version]: Preliminaries

 with $V_Q := \{ v \in \{ 1, \dots, k \} \mid (I_{Q \from X})_{p \from v} \models F \}$.
 This probability space models the possible values in $\{ 1, \dots, k \}$ to be put in at position~$p$ for which we lost the value, when~$Q$ is the set of positions of the other lost values in the instance.

-\begin{definition} Let~$F$ be a set of functional dependencies for a schema~$S$ and let~$I$ be an instance of~$S$ with $I \models F$.
-The \emph{information content} of position~$p$ with respect to~$F$ in instance~$I$ is given as where $\INF_I^k(p \mid F) := H(\mcA_F^k(I, p) \mid \mcB(I, p))$ is the conditional entropy of the probability space modelling the possible values for the considered position~$p$ given the space modelling the possible sets of other lost values in the instance. \end{definition}
+\begin{definition} Let~$F$ be a set of functional dependencies for a relation~$R$ and let~$I$ be an instance of~$R$ with $I \models F$.
+The \emph{information content} of position~$p$ with respect to~$F$ in instance~$I$ is given as where $\INF_I^k(p \mid F) := H(\mcA_F^k(I, p) \mid \mcB(I, p))$ is the conditional entropy of the probability space modeling the possible values for the considered position~$p$ given the space modeling the possible sets of other lost values in the instance. \end{definition}

 Unfortunately, when using the above formula for the conditional entropy $\INF_I^k(p \mid F)$ directly, the computation grows exponentially with the number of cells in the given instance.
 Indeed, for each cell except the one at position~$p$ the value can be deleted or not, so every subset of $\Pos \setminus \{ p \}$ is an elementary event in the probability space $\mcB(I, p)$.
 Therefore, each additional cell in the instance~$I$ doubles the number of events to be taken into account for the computation of the information content.